jbuehl/solaredge/README.md

 Accept connections from inverters over the network.
 Send performance data to the file yyyymmdd.json and also maintain the file solar.json with the current state.
+The inverter acquires its IP address and resolves the server hostname by a means other than semonitor.py.

 se2csv.py
 ---------